Leaders Chelsea hit eight at bottom club Leicester

 The Blues were five goals up at the break thanks to Guro Reiten, Fran Kirby, Jessie Fleming, Niamh Charles and Sam Kerr.

-Fleming then grabbed her second and substitute Beth England headed home after the break.
+Fleming then grabbed her second and substitute Beth England headed home number seven.

 Kirby added an eighth on a ruthless afternoon for the leaders.